-Any conflicts of interest could affect the performance of the grant opportunity and/or program.
-There may be a conflict of interest, or perceived conflict of interest, if any individual or entity8 involved in assessing, funding, administering or undertaking the project:
+Any conflicts of interest could affect the performance of the Australian Centre for Quantum Growth grant opportunity.
+There may be a conflict of interest, or perceived conflict of interest, if any individual or entity6 involved in assessing, funding, administering or undertaking the project:

-- has a professional, commercial or personal relationship with a party which is able to influence the application selection process, such as an Australian Government officer or member of an external panel - has a relationship with, or interest in, a party which could prevent the activity from being carried out fairly and independently or otherwise compromise the integrity of the activity or its participants has a relationship with, or interest in, a party from which they could receive personal gain because the party receives a grant under the grant program/grant opportunity.
+- has a professional, commercial or personal relationship with a party which is able to influence the application selection process, such as an Australian Government officer - has a relationship with, or interest in, a party which could prevent the activity from being carried out fairly and independently or otherwise compromise the integrity of the activity or its participants - has a relationship with, or interest in, a party from which they could receive personal gain because the party receives a grant under the grant program/grant opportunity.